SPA consultation recap: water, sanitation & energy consortium x Mukuru kwa Reuben segment 2

 What?
 Water, sanitation and energy consortium consultation (Muungano alliance, Oxfam, Sanergy, Strathmore University, Nairobi Water Company,

 Who?
-100 resident representatives of SPA Mukuru kwa Reuben segment 2 (villages of Bins, Simba Cool, Feed the Children & Rurie) (What is a segment ?)
+100 resident representatives of SPA Mukuru kwa Reuben segment 2 (villages of Bins, Simba Cool, Feed the Children & Rurie); representatives from the WSE consortium; Muungano facilitators.

 This is the first of three sets of community consultations by the water, sanitation and energy consortium of the SPA.

 This first set of consultation meetings are segment-level dreaming sessions, where residents share their views and aspirations with the consortium, and where the consortium works with the community to identify issues and challenges, community priorities, and ideas for potential solutions – all relating to water, sanitation and energy.

 After the first consultation meetings, the consortium will develop a draft sectoral plan for the segment – this draft sectoral plan will be derived from the dreams shared in the first set of consultation meetings and tested against the existing reality of Mukuru.

 In the second set of meetings, also at segment level, the consortium will seek residents’ feedback on these draft plans, which will then be revised accordingly.

 In the third set of meetings, all 8 of the SPA consortiums will together share the final integrated development plan, for adoption by Mukuru’s residents.